The best recipe in the world.

 Miss Belle Ganzon, from the Filipino Seven Day Adventist Church in feeding the underprivileged and homeless people in the Community.

 Not long after, in a couple of days, we have a raccoon as a prisoner.

 I recognize this raccoon because he had the same eye patches, the same nails, the same teeth as its great, great, grandfather.

-Me and him we were looking for food in garbage containers in the Toronto City Hall area.
+I and he were looking for food in garbage containers in the Toronto City Hall area.

 This was during my arrival in Canada in 1967, with no money, no food, no friends, no English, and sleeping on the streets.